Shaded Woodland in Brunswick West

 Design Elements

-naturally shaped sandstone stepping stones mounted throughout the new garden to invite exploration and wandering
+Naturally shaped sandstone stepping stones weaving a path through the new garden to invite exploration and wandering